boldflight/BibleConverter/test_EPUB/output/matt.md

 [7] When you pray, do not babble repetitiously like the Gentiles, because they think that by their many words they will be heard.
 [8] Do not be like them, for your Father knows what you need before you ask him.
 [9] So pray this way:

-Our Father in heaven, may your name be honored,
+Our Father in heaven, may your name be honored,<br>
-[10] may your kingdom come,
+[10] may your kingdom come,<br>
-may your will be done on earth as it is in heaven.
+may your will be done on earth as it is in heaven.<br>
-[11] Give us today our daily bread,
+[11] Give us today our daily bread,<br>
-[12] and forgive us our debts, as we ourselves have forgiven our debtors.
+[12] and forgive us our debts, as we ourselves have forgiven our debtors.<br>
-[13] And do not lead us into temptation, but deliver us from the evil one.
+[13] And do not lead us into temptation, but deliver us from the evil one.<br>
 [14] “For if you forgive others their sins, your heavenly Father will also forgive you.
 [15] But if you do not forgive others, your Father will not forgive you your sins.